 Get To Know Us...

-Greater Orlando Hunter Jumper Association (GOHJA) prounouced "Go-Ja" was founded in 1978 we are operated by an elected volunteer Board and each show is managed by a local Equestrian Barns/Farms.
-GOHJA is a voluntary, membership-based, incorporated association and has not been formed to, and shall not engage in any business undertaking for profit.
-The designated show area of the Association encompasses a five-county radius that include Orange, Seminole, Brevard, Lake and Volusia Counties.
-We foster the breeding, use and showing of hunters and jumpers as well as endeavor to create a better understanding among breeders, owners, and exhibitors of such horses.
-It will encourage acceptance of uniform rules in regard to showing and will cooperate with the management of all shows in planning better hunter and jumper divisions.
+Greater Orlando Hunter Jumper Association - GOHJA (pronounced "Go-Ja") was founded in 1978, and is effectively run by an elected volunteer Board.
+Each show is managed by a local Equestrian Barn/Farm.
+GOHJA is a discretionary, membership-based, incorporated association; which has not been formed to, and shall not engage in any business undertaking for profit.
+The designated show area of the association encompasses a five-county radius that includes the following counties: Orange; Seminole; Brevard; Lake; and Volusia.
+We foster the breeding, use and showing of hunters and jumpers, as well as endeavor to create a better understanding among breeders, owners, and exhibitors of such horses.
+This serves to encourage acceptance of uniform rules in regard to showing, and cooperation with the management of all shows, in planning better hunter and jumper divisions.

 Board of Directors